Italian ironclad Messina: Service history

-Messina was ordered by the Royal Sardinian Navy, but by the time she was laid down at the Regio Cantiere di Castellammare di Stabia (Royal Dockyard in Castellammare di Stabia) on 28 September 1861, much of Italy had unified, creating the Regia Marina (Royal Navy).
+Messina was ordered by the Royal Sardinian Navy, but by the time she was laid down at the Regio Cantiere di Castellammare di Stabia (Royal Dockyard in Castellammare di Stabia) on 28 September 1861, much of Italy had unified, creating the Regia Marina.
 She was launched on 20 December 1864 and completed in February 1867.
 This was too late to see action during the Third Italian War of Independence, which had ended the previous August; was the only member of her class to have been completed in time for the war.
-The conflict nevertheless had a significant effect on Messinas career.
+The conflict nevertheless had a significant effect on Messina's career.
 The government lost confidence in the fleet after the defeat at the Battle of Lissa and drastically reduced the naval budget.
 The cuts were so severe that the fleet had great difficulty in mobilizing its ironclad squadron to attack the port of Civitavecchia in September 1870, as part of the wars of Italian unification.
 Instead, the ships were laid up and the sailors conscripted to man them were sent home.